apollo

 How to manage the interaction:

-Although there is a possible interaction between Carpigrel-A Tablet and dabigatran etexilate, you can take these medicines together if prescribed by a doctor.
-However, if you notice unusual bleeding or bruising, swelling, vomiting, blood in your urine or stools, headache, dizziness, or weakness while taking these drugs, inform a doctor immediately.
-Do not stop using any medications without consulting doctor.
+Although there is a possible interaction between Carpigrel-A Tablet and ibuprofen, you can take these medicines together if prescribed by a doctor.
+However, if you experience severe stomach discomfort, bloating, sudden dizziness or lightheadedness, nausea, vomiting (particularly with blood), loss of appetite, and/or black, tarry stools, contact a doctor immediately.
+Do not stop using any medications without consulting a doctor.

 Drug-Food Interactions